2015 Kids' Choice Sports

 The 2nd Annual Kids' Choice Sports was held on July 16, 2015, at the Pauley Pavilion in Los Angeles, California.
 Super Bowl Champion quarterback Russell Wilson of the Seattle Seahawks was the host of the show, which is meant to celebrate kids’ favorites in the sports world.
-The show aired on Nickelodeon from 8 p.m. to 9:30 p.m.
-ET/PT.
-On its original air date, the award show was preceded by a brand new episode of SpongeBob SquarePants and followed by the premiere of Pig Goat Banana Cricket.
+On its original air date, the award show was preceded by a new episode of SpongeBob SquarePants and followed by the series premiere of Pig Goat Banana Cricket.

 Sports Council

 A Kids' Choice Sports Council was formed to "lend their expertise and experience to help inform the awards show, consult on the nominee process and give feedback on categories."